sage-code/eve/manual/structure.md

 ## System constants

 System constants start with prefix "$".
 Usually are loaded from a configuration file (*.cfg) and do not need to be declared explicit in a _constant_ region.
-They are known by EVE runtime and can be used in all modules.
+They are known by EVE runtime and can be used in all packages.

 **Note:**
 * System constants can be defined in a configuration file